top of page

-The Hygiene Checklist: What Schools and Clubs Need to Know About Gumshields
+The Hygiene Checklist: Gumshield Hygiene for Schools and Clubs

 When it comes to protecting young players in contact sports, gumshields are non-negotiable.
 However, while many schools and clubs focus on ensuring every player has a gum shield or mouthguard, hygiene is just as critical as protection.
+Maintaining gumshield hygiene for schools and clubs helps reduce bacteria, prevent illness, and ensure mouthguards continue to protect effectively.
 A dirty or poorly maintained gumshield can harbour bacteria, affect performance, and even shorten its lifespan.

 Here’s our essential hygiene checklist for schools and clubs to share with students, parents, and coaches.